The Lair of the White Worm (film): Plot

 At dawn, police officer Ernie arrives at Mercy Farm, summoned by James's phone call.
 Mary accompanies Ernie, believing they are headed to the police station, but Ernie reveals they are driving to Temple House to investigate the previous night's events.
 Upon arrival, Mary discovers Ernie has been bitten and is under the serpent's spell.
 Angus, using bagpipes, lures Ernie away and kills him as Mary flees into the subterranean space beneath Temple House.
-Angus follows, and is bitten and incapacitated by a blue-painted Lady Sylvia, who has morphed into a partial serpentine form in her lair.
-Mary is bound as Lady Sylvia prepares to sacrifice Eve to Dionin, who awaits at the bottom of a pit.
-Angus thwarts the sacrifice by pushing Lady Sylvia into the hole, where Dionin consumes her, before blowing up the giant serpent with a grenade.
-All the while, James leads a crew to investigate the Stonerigg Caverns from above the lair.
+Angus follows, and is bitten and incapacitated by a naked and blue-painted Lady Sylvia, who has morphed into a partial serpentine form in her lair.
+Mary is captured and bound as Lady Sylvia prepares to sacrifice Eve to Dionin, the giant snake god at the bottom of the pit above which Eve is suspended.
+A recovered Angus thwarts Eve's sacrifice, in the process dropping Lady Sylvia into the hole to be consumed by Dionin.
+He then blows up the giant serpent with a grenade.
+All the while, James has been leading a crew to investigate the Stonerigg Caverns from above the lair.

 Angus uses an antivenom serum he acquired earlier from the local hospital to prevent Lady Sylvia's bite from affecting him.
-After Eve and Mary are taken to the hospital for evaluation, Angus visits with James.
-Their meeting is interrupted by a phone call from a nurse at the hospital, who informs Angus that the antivenom serum he received was actually an arthritis medicine.
-Horrified, Angus examines his face in a mirror.
-Moments later, Angus accepts James's invitation for a lunch celebration.
-In the car, Angus sinisterly smiles before revealing the bite wound on his leg.
+After Eve and Mary are taken to the hospital for evaluation, Angus visits James.
+Their meeting is interrupted by a phone call from a nurse at the hospital, who informs Angus that by mistake the supposed antivenom serum he had received was actually an arthritis medicine.
+Horrified, Angus examines his face in a mirror and grimaces.
+Moments later, Angus accepts James' invitation for a lunch celebration.
+In the car, Angus sinisterly smiles as the bite wound on his leg is revealed when James' hand on the gear-change lever brushes Angus' kilt.